P7XCKD/NF/Notes Factory/Semister 5/MLT/qb/mlt pt 1 to do solve.md

 - [ ] 2
 ### Explain Supervised Learning – Working, Types, Advantages, and Disadvantages – 4/6 Marks

-**Working:**
-Supervised learning is a machine learning approach that uses labeled data, where each input is paired with the correct output.
+**Supervised Learning** is a machine learning approach that uses **labeled data**, where each input is paired with the correct output.
 The algorithm learns the relationship between inputs and outputs by building a mapping function.
 Once trained, the model can predict results for unseen data.
 For example, it can predict a student’s marks based on the number of study hours.

-**Types:**
+> **Working**

+ -   The algorithm is trained on a dataset that is already labeled, meaning each piece of data is tagged with the correct answer.

+ -   The goal is to learn a function that maps input variables to an output variable.

+ -   After training, the model can make predictions on new, unlabeled data.

+> **Types**

-1.  **Regression:** In regression problems, the output is a continuous value.
-For instance, predicting house prices, stock values, or temperature.
+1.  **Regression:** In regression problems, the output is a **continuous value**.

+    -   _Example:_ Predicting house prices, stock values, or temperature.

-2.  **Classification:** In classification problems, the output belongs to a category or label.
-For example, classifying emails as spam or not spam, or diagnosing whether a patient has a disease.
+2.  **Classification:** In classification problems, the output belongs to a **category or label**.

+    -   _Example:_ Classifying emails as spam or not spam, or diagnosing whether a patient has a disease.

- >Advantages of Supervised Learning
+> [!abstract] any 3 if 6 marks else 2 **Advantages of Supervised Learning**
+>

--   With the help of supervised learning, the model can predict the output on the basis of prior experiences, which improves accuracy in decision-making.
+> -   The model can predict the output on the basis of prior experiences, which improves accuracy in decision-making.
+>

--   In supervised learning, we can have a clear and exact idea about the classes of objects since the data is already labeled.
+> -   We can have a clear and exact idea about the classes of objects since the data is already labeled.
+>

--   Supervised learning models help us solve various real-world problems such as fraud detection, spam filtering, and medical diagnosis.
+> -   Supervised learning models help us solve various real-world problems such as fraud detection, spam filtering, and medical diagnosis.

- >Disadvantages of Supervised Learning
+>

+> [!abstract] any 3 if 6 marks else 2 **Disadvantages of Supervised Learning**
+>
--   Supervised learning models are not suitable for handling very complex tasks because they require a large amount of high-quality labeled data.
+> -   The models are not suitable for handling very complex tasks because they require a large amount of high-quality labeled data.
+>

--   Supervised learning cannot always predict the correct output if the test data is significantly different from the training dataset.
+> -   Supervised learning cannot always predict the correct output if the test data is significantly different from the training dataset.
+>

--   Training supervised models requires a lot of computation time and processing resources, especially with large datasets.
+> -   Training supervised models requires a lot of computation time and processing resources, especially with large datasets.
+>

--   In supervised learning, we need sufficient knowledge about the classes of objects to prepare accurate labeled datasets.
+> -   We need sufficient knowledge about the classes of objects to prepare accurate labeled datasets.
+>
 ***

 - [ ] 3